Paitesanshi/BeyondHerding/README.md

   <img src="assets/2.png" width="750"/>
 </p>

 In Experiment (1), we conduct simulations based on the Axelrod cultural dissemination model.
 As the simulation progresses, distinct cultural boundaries gradually emerge.
 Within each cultural region, neighboring agents exhibit high similarity (indicated by darker connection colors), while the boundaries between regions become increasingly clear.
-This visualization effectively reflects the core insight of Axelrod’s theory: local interactions foster cultural homogeneity within regions, while cultural diversity is preserved on a global scale.
+This visualization effectively reflects the core insight of Axelrod's theory: local interactions foster cultural homogeneity within regions, while cultural diversity is preserved on a global scale.

 <p align="center">
   <img src="assets/2-1.png" width="750"/>
 </p>

-We also conducted a dynamic and quantitative analysis of the formation process underlying Axelrod’s theory.
+We also conducted a dynamic and quantitative analysis of the formation process underlying Axelrod's theory.
 As shown in the figure above, during the initial phase, the local convergence within communities gradually increases, while global polarization continues to decline—indicating that agents begin interacting and forming early-stage cultural clusters.
 Around the 15th iteration, an inflection point emerges: local convergence continues to rise, while global polarization stabilizes.
 This trend suggests that regions are becoming increasingly homogeneous internally, while the boundaries between different cultural groups remain clearly distinguishable.

-These experimental results clearly illustrate the core of Axelrod’s theory—the coexistence of local convergence and global polarization.
+These experimental results clearly illustrate the core of Axelrod's theory—the coexistence of local convergence and global polarization.
 YuLan-OneSim not only successfully reproduces this theoretical expectation but also provides a quantitative characterization of the process, offering deeper insights into the temporal dynamics of cultural dissemination.

 <p align="center">
   <img src="assets/2-2.png" width="750"/>